Holy-Morphism/WaveShotzz/README.md

 ## Legacy Code

 The `legacy` folder contains code from previous versions of the application.
 This code follows the MVC (Model-View-Controller) architecture.
 While this code is no longer in active use, it is kept for reference and historical purposes.
-Please note that this code might not be up-to-date with the current application features and may lack recent bug fixes and improvements.## Legacy Code

-The `legacy` folder contains code from previous versions of the application.
-This code follows the MVC (Model-View-Controller) architecture.
-While this code is no longer in active use, it is kept for reference and historical purposes.
 Please note that this code might not be up-to-date with the current application features and may lack recent bug fixes and improvements.

 ## Prerequisites